rajeshtva/leetcode/1-two-sum.md

 **Time**: 56ms(<41.05%)

 **Explanation**:
-`find`: this method finds an elmeent in the vector and returns iterator to that element, and end pointer if not found, `distance`: this method finds the index difference between two iterators of vector.
+`find()`: this method finds an elmeent in the vector and returns iterator to that element, and end pointer if not found, `distance()`: this method finds the index difference between two iterators of vector.

+in `nums.begin()+i+1`, 1 is added to skip the same element for which we are trying to find pair.(as per question)

 **Space complexity**: O(n^2)
 **time complexity**: O(1)